 Sukhi Bains, Head of E&D, EDI Team

-Provided 1 Dec 2019: Born in England to Sikh parents from India decades ago (not giving away my age), I relocated from South-East England to work at St Andrews in 2009.
+Provided 1 Dec 2019: I was born in England to Sikh parents from India decades ago (not giving away my age), and my first language was Punjabi.
+I relocated from South-East England to work at St Andrews in 2009.
 Although the living environment was completely new, being familiar with rural environment settings in southern England and Wales, and quickly connecting with the cosmopolitan community here, the settling-in process was straightforward for me.
 Thanks also to the support from HR in terms of relocation and members making me feel welcome in the office.